Wee Sing: Wee Sing in the Big Rock Candy Mountains (1991)

-An imaginative young girl named Lisa waits until her two stuffed animals, the Snoodle Doodles with red-orange-colored bodies, come to life, and they take her to a magical secret place called the Big Rock Candy Mountains with much food and fun, helping when her friends Debbie and Eric don't want to do what she wants to do.
-When they arrive there, Felicity Horse with light blue-colored body, Kaiso Cat with brown, dark red, and dark blue-colored body, Profster Owl with blue, purple, and pink-colored body, and the Meecy Mice with light green, peach and light yellow-colored bodies arrive late because of their issues with Little Bunny Foo Foo with mauve-colored body who keeps bopping them on the head and making the Good Fairy so angry at him.
+An imaginative young girl named Lisa waits until her two stuffed animals, the Snoodle Doodles come to life, and take her to a magical secret place called the Big Rock Candy Mountains with much food and fun, helping when her friends Debbie and Eric don't want to do what she wants to do.
+When they arrive there, Felicity Horse, Kaiso Cat, Profster Owl, and the Meecy Mice arrive late because of their issues with Little Bunny Foo Foo, who keeps bopping them on the head and angering the Good Fairy.
 How will they ever find out?